Dromediansk/mp-blog/src/markdown-pages/web-development-guide.md

 ### Life after study

-After finishing school usually comes doubtful question to ourselves _"what now?"_ In my case I got an offer to work as technical support in one IT company.
+After finishing school usually comes doubtful question to ourselves _"what now?"_ In my case I got an offer to work as technical support in one IT company, where I worked for 2 years.
 I didn't have any technical background, but I can speak English and German, which was my huge advantage.
 I realized, that language skills are highly valuated by employers and if you know some, you are drastically increasing chances to get a decent job.
 I am sure, my country is not the only example.

 Altough the job was not repulsive, I couldn't do technical support my whole life.
 I started to digging into programming and enrolled in courses about HTML, CSS and Javascript from [Codecademy](https://www.codecademy.com/) and [Freecodecamp](https://www.freecodecamp.org/), which are totally free.
-There are a lot of videos on Youtube you can watch, f.e. from [mmtuts](https://www.youtube.com/channel/UCzyuZJ8zZ-Lhfnz41DG5qLw) and [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) about HTML and CSS.
-If you are from Slovakia, I can highly recommend course [Webrebel](https://www.learn2code.sk/kurzy/webrebel-1-html-css-javascript) thanks to learn2code.sk.
+There are also a lot of videos on Youtube you can watch, f.e. from [mmtuts](https://www.youtube.com/channel/UCzyuZJ8zZ-Lhfnz41DG5qLw) and [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA).
+If you want to build real projects, but don't feel confident about it, [freecodecamp on YouTube](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ) has many great tutorials how to do it from scratch.
+All for free.

+If you come from Slovakia, I can highly recommend course [Webrebel](https://www.learn2code.sk/kurzy/webrebel-1-html-css-javascript) thanks to learn2code.sk.

 ### Learning the whole ecosystem

 > "The strength of JavaScript is that you can do anything.
 The weakness is that you will."
 > – Reg Braithwaite

 After tutorials mentioned above I knew only particles without whole ecosystem.
-I didn't feel confident to build a complex project or apply for a web developer job.
+I didn't feel confident to build a complex project alone or apply for a web developer job.
 The holes started to fulfill (and also overflow!) when I enrolled to the most complex web course [The Complete Web Developer - Zero to Mastery](https://www.udemy.com/the-complete-web-developer-zero-to-mastery/) led by truly great and authentic teacher Andrei Neagoie.
 You will learn fundamentals of HTML, CSS and Javascript, understand [React]((https://reactjs.org/)) and how it works and also get to know backend - namely NodeJS and PostgreSQL database.
 The final project was full-stack based [face recognition app](https://sharp-shockley-0c9ce8.netlify.com/).

 Besides the course you should start to build your own projects and Google will become your best friend.
 My first React project was [Star Wars Scout](https://dromediansk.github.io/star-wars-scout/), in which you can find basic info about your favourite character.
-I spent several weeks by creating my own [portfolio](https://miroslavpillar.com/) in React and [Sass](https://sass-lang.com/).
-I was truly proud on myself.
-I've also started to contribute on open-source projects, f. e.
+I spent several weeks by creating my own [portfolio](https://miroslavpillar.com/) in React and [Sass](https://sass-lang.com/) and also started to contribute on open-source projects, f. e.
 [ZeroToMastery](https://zerotomastery.io/) or [Fullstacktrends](https://www.fullstacktrends.com/) created by ZTM community.
+I guarantee, you will be truly proud on yourself after building your own stuff.

 To summarize the point, try to put yourself in employer's shoes.
 If you would seek new developers, would you give a chance to applicant who is actively building his portfolio and contributing on open-source projects?
 I would.